SwissFederalArchives/LINDAS-siard-link/README.md

 # version.link

-In this repository we develop the *version.link* model.
+In this repository we document the swiss federal archives SIARD to RDF model.

 `@prefix vl: <https://version.link/>.`